OEEC: Saitec’s disruptive approach to offshore wind turbines

 Carrascosa said: “Saitec Offshore has developed SATH©, an innovative Floating Offshore Wind Solution with the aim of meeting the current Offshore Wind Market main requirement of reducing costs.
 Its unique design and the use of concrete as main construction material lead to a competitive LCOE.”

-“Saitec’s multidisciplinary team works day by day to ensure the competitiveness and technical reliability of SATH© Floating Solution,” Carrascosa said.
+“Saitec’s multidisciplinary team works day by day to ensure the competitiveness and technical reliability of SATH© Floating Solution,” Carrascosa says.

-The Danish company has recently completed the exit from the oil and gas industry to focus on offshore wind, and has even changed its name to make sure it is no longer associated with the oil and gas industry.
+The Danish company has recently completed the exit from the oil and gas industry to focus on offshore wind, and has even changed its name to make sure it’s no longer associated with the oil and gas industry.

 Energy Research Center of the Netherlands has recently taken a closer look into Saitec’s floating turbine concept.
-Here is what they said:
+Here’s what they said:

 “Perhaps the most unique feature of SAITEC’s solution is the single point mooring.
 Two twin concrete hulls are fastened to a single mooring point with a bearing.
 It allows the platform to swing around this point,” ECN found.